zsd7200/zetsupointbot/README.md

 The bot will generate an MD5 checksum and log that to an external file ("md5s.txt", which will be created if it does not exist), which can then be validated in a public channel by typing "pok valid \[md5]".
 The point of this is to keep teams anonymous before the ZetsuPoint™ league event, but still be able to verify that teams are legal.

-Requires [discord.js](https://www.npmjs.com/package/discord.js), [md5](https://www.npmjs.com/package/md5), and [create-if-not-exist](https://www.npmjs.com/package/create-if-not-exist) Node.js modules.
+Requires [discord.js](https://www.npmjs.com/package/discord.js), [md5](https://www.npmjs.com/package/md5), and [create-if-not-exist](https://www.npmjs.com/package/create-if-not-exist) Node.js modules to build.

   #### References
   * [Discord.js Documentation](https://discord.js.org/#/docs/main/stable/general/welcome)